 As mentioned earlier, there are a few ways to get yourself around Croatia – by bus or by car.
 Once you make it from Zagreb down to Split though, your main mode of transport between places will be by ferry.

 having a car while exploring mainland Croatia is the easiest way to see the country at your own pace without needing to worry about the public transportation schedules.

 This would be a one way car rental though, picking up the car in Zagreb on day 1 or 2 and dropping off in Split on day 5.

 You can decide to either pick up from the airport on day 1 or from the city on day 2 just prior to leaving to Plitvice Lakes National Park.

-Bus: all of the major cities around Croatia are connected by bus routes that are run by different companies.
+All of the major cities around Croatia are connected by bus routes that are run by different companies.
 From morning until night, you will have options to choose from going in all directions.

 Feel free to take a look at a Croatia bus website, where you can see the various schedules and book your tickets ahead of time.

-Ferry: once you have made it to Split, the rest of the transport between cities will be left to the Croatia ferries.
+Once you have made it to Split, the rest of the transport between cities will be left to the Croatia ferries.
 Take a look at a Croatia ferries website, where you can see the various schedules and ticket options.

 Depending on time of year, the ferries schedules will change (more frequent in the summer seasons vs. other times of year).
 Please be sure to check schedules and plan accordingly.

 When to Visit